+Causeway Coast and Glens Borough Council

+Report to Those Charged With Governance 2019

+Progress Report - 9th September 2020

+Trogress Report Stri September 2020

-Causeway Coast and Glens Borough Council Report to Those Charged With Governance 2019 Progress Report - 11th March 2020 No Finding Priority Rating Recommendation Management Response (including target date) Progress as at 11th March 2020 Internal Reference 9 Information provided to the Audit Committee We noted that the Corporate Risk Register and a listing of Direct Award Contracts are not presented at each Audit Committee meeting.
-The Council should ensure adherence to good practice as set out in HM Treasury's Audit Committee Handbook with regards to the information presented at each meeting of the Audit Committee.
+No Finding Priority Rating Recommendation Management Response (including target date) Progress as at 9th September 2020

+9 Information provided to the Audit Committee

+We noted that the Corporate Risk Register and a listing of Direct Award Contracts are not presented at each Audit Committee meeting.
+3 The Council should ensure adherence to good practice as set out in HM Treasury's Audit Committee Handbook with regards to the information presented at each meeting of the Audit Committee.
 Agreed - A listing of Direct Award Contracts will be presented at each Audit Committee meeting.
 December 2019 DAC Report presented to Audit Committee, and quarterly thereafter.
-Corporate Risk Register Report to be circulated in advance of meeting 10 Prompt Payments NIAO noted that in 2018-19, 82% of the invoices received by the Council are paid within 30 days and 44% are paid with 10 days.
+Corporate Risk Register Report to be circulated in advance of meeting

+10 Prompt Payments NIAO noted that in 2018-19, 82% of the invoices received by the Council are paid within 30 days and 44% are paid with 10 days.
 3 The Council should remind staff of the importance of authorising invoices on a timely basis to allow timely payment to suppliers.
 The purchase ordering process referred to inpoint 5 will be of major influence in improving this performance.
 Staff reminded to ensure invoice authorisation does not be left unactioned.
-2019/20 performance did commence lower than in 2018/19 however we have seen a slow and steady improvement throughout the year, there has been a drop again in January 2020, we think this is due to the Dec holidays when invoices were not processed in the latter part of Dec but were processed in early Jan causing the Jan figures to look poor.
-Current performance for Q4 is now over 75% but if we exclude January for the reason above, the performance for Feb and Mar thus far is now almost 87%.
+Prior to the Covid-19 pandemic Council had introduced electronic purchase order processing (POPs) in January 2020, staff were trained and this was working well.
+For staff to access the system they need access to the Council network which has caused issues for some staff working from home without VPN connection.
+Many staff enter the council buildings at designated times to raise and approve orders but it is anticipated that as more staff return to the workplace this will improve.
+Year-end 2019/20, and Quarter 1 statisitcs were presented to CPR in August 2020.
+Year-end - 40.28% 10 days, 79.28% 30 days and 20.72% > 30 days.
+Avg payment days 22.53.
+Quarter 1 2020/2021 - 10 days 70.53%, 30 days 83.03, > 30 days 16.97% and Avg payment days 15.89 days.